Jahia/sitemap-legacy-html/README.md

 ## How to use
  - Add the module to the site
  - Go to the page composer and do a right-click to add the component: Sitemap (Legacy):
-	 - Choose the root of your sitemap then saveranslation from the current language to it
+	 - Choose the root of your sitemap then save